FROM ESCALATION BACK TO STRATEGIC GOALS

 owner:

-Because we tried to resolve this conflict on our own, but it didn’t work out.
+We tried to resolve this conflict on our own, but it didn’t work out.
 We brought in a senior partner from another firm, but when he delved into the problem, he realized he couldn’t help.
 We also organized team-building activities to ease the tension, but that only lasted a couple of weeks before everything returned to the way it was.

-At the start of this project, we informed the owner that we would be on vacation in a month and that we would have enough time to conduct the diagnosis and provide a report within that month.
+• At the start we informed the owner that we would be on vacation in a month and that we would have enough time to conduct the diagnosis and provide a report within that month.
 However, at the contract signing stage, we encountered an issue where the accountant (one of the key figures in the conflict) was not approving our contract and requested changes to the wording.
 This prolonged the signing process.

-And when we concluded the contract, there were 3 working days left.
+• And when we concluded the contract, there were 3 working days left.
 Therefore, we offered to start the interviews immediately after our return.
 The owner agreed, but asked us to contact the staff in advance.

 • An important role of the accountant